oroinc/documentation/backend/configuration/yaml/datagrids.rst

     ``table`` (**type**: ``string``)

-        The name of the entity, you can the ``BundleName:EntityName`` notation (for example, ``AcmeDemoBundle:User``).
+        The entity class name or the entity alias in the ``BundleName:EntityName`` notation (for example, ``AcmeDemoBundle:User``).

     ``alias`` (**type**: ``string``)